Determination of dark matter distribution in Ursa Major III and constraints on dark matter annihilation: Effective J-factors and Constraints on DM annihilaiton

 \section{Effective J-factors and Constraints on DM annihilaiton}

 We assume that the DM annihilation cross section can be modeled as

 where $v_{\mathrm{rel}}= |\textbf{v}_1- \textbf{v}_2|$ represents the relative velocity of two annihilating DM particles.
-In our analysis, we consider three specific values of $n$: (i) $n=0$, corresponding to s-wave velocity-independent annihilation, (ii) $n=2$, corresponding to p-wave annihilation, and (iii) $n=-1$, corresponding to Sommerfeld-enhanced annihilation in the Coulomb limit ~\cite{Sommerfeld:1931qaf}.
+In our analysis, we consider three specific values of $n$: (i) $n=0$, corresponding to s-wave velocity-independent annihilation, (ii) $n=2$, corresponding to p-wave annihilation, and (iii) $n=-1$, corresponding to Sommerfeld-enhanced annihilation in the Coulomb limit ~\cite{Sommerfeld:1931qaf} \footnote{The full Sommerfeld enhancement exhibits a complex form that depends on the DM velocity, the coupling of the interaction, and the masses of the DM and mediator.
+Specifically, only in scenarios with very low DM velocity and a small mass ratio between the mediator and DM, the Sommerfeld enhancement would take the form of $\sim v^{-1}$.
+For more discussions on the Sommerfeld enhancement in dSphs, refer to, for instance, Ref.~\cite{Ando:2021jvn}.}.

 The averaged $\left<\sigma v\right>$ at any position is given by

 where $f(v, \textbf{r})$ represents the DM velocity profile at position $\textbf{r}$.
 We assume that the DM velocity distribution follows a standard isotropic Maxwell-Boltzmann distribution~\cite{Fairbairn:2008gz,Vogelsberger:2008qb,Zemp:2008gw,Kuhlen:2009vh}.
 The DM velocity dispersion at $\textbf{r}$ is determined by the Jeans equation for DM, from which the radial velocity dispersion $\sigma_{D,r}^2$ of DM can be solved.
 These equations have the same forms as Eq. \ref{eq:zy1} and Eq. \ref{eq:zy2}, except for the density, radial velocity dispersion, and velocity anisotropy replaced by those of DM.
 Due to insufficient information on the DM velocity dispersion in dwarf galaxies, we assume that the velocity dispersion anisotropy of DM is zero.
 In the non-relativistic limit, $\left<\sigma v\right>$ becomes a function of $r$, which is given by